sodadata/docs/soda-cl/profile.md

 ## Compute consumption and cost considerations

-Both column profiling and dataset discovery can lead to increased computation costs on your datasources.
+Both column profiling and dataset discovery can lead to increased computation costs on your data sources.
 Consider adding these configurations to a select few datasets to keep costs low.

 ### Discover Datasets